randomcard/trinity/README.md

-This is an adaptation of the Boilerplate system.
+This is an adaptation of the Boilerplate system, w/ elements from party-overview (https://github.com/League-of-Foundry-Developers/party-overview)

 # Trinity System